PhillysTheBest/aipfm/README.md

-# this is for the entire folder which I don't whether it will be necessary
+# this is for the entire folder but i'm definitely gonna change this